 Saturday: 9:00 A.M. – 5:00 P.M.

-The NAF Hotline is the only toll-free source of information about abortion and referrals to providers of quality care in the U.S. and Canada.
 We provide callers with unbiased, factual information about abortion in English, Spanish, and French.
 We receive thousands of calls a week from women, their partners, families and friends.
-The Hotline offers:
+The NAF Hotline Fund offers:

 - Factual information about pregnancy and abortion